iam-devAlhan/woofstagram-mobile-app/README.md

 # woofstagram-mobile-app
-Woofstagram Mobile Application is a React Native Project created using Expo as a part of project in Codecademy's React Native Course
+Woofstagram Mobile Application is a React Native Project as an Instagram clone created using Expo as a part of project in Codecademy's React Native Course